Vladimir Storozhenko: Biography

 Storozhenko graduated from 8th grade of the 16th Smolensk High School.
 As a difficult teenager, he was known to police, as he engaged in petty theft, also torturing and killing domestic animals.
 He also showed heightened sexual interest and cruelty towards girls.
 Storozhenko was convicted twice, among his charges allegedly including rape.
 After his second release, he began work as a chauffeur at a car park.
 He married, and a son was born.
 Storozhenko had a reputation as an exemplary family man, and was characterized as a positive employee at work.

 Between 1978 and 1981, there were about 20 attacks on women and girls in Smolensk and its environs, 13 of which resulted in murder involving rape.
 He committed the first murder in the historic part of the city, not far from the Assumption Cathedral.
-Storozhenko was not a strangler in the literal sense of the word, as he sadistically tortured and finished off victims in various ways; one of his victims of the murderer was a 12-year-old student of the 31st Smolensk Secondary School, whose body was found in a sand pit with signs of torture.
+Storozhenko was not a strangler in the literal sense of the word, as he sadistically tortured and finished off victims in various ways; one of his victims was a 12-year-old student of the 31st Smolensk Secondary School, whose body was found in a sand pit with signs of torture.
 Once, the killer attacked a woman who turned out to be a decoy, a law enforcement officer, but Storozhenko was then frightened off by one of the policemen in the ambush.
 During the fight, he left traces of blood, as a result of which the criminal's blood type was established.
 It is also noteworthy that Storozhenko himself was a police informant and participated in the searches for the strangler.

-Four innocent people were arrested for Storozhenko's crimes: the first was an employee of the prosecutor's office, and before his innocence was proven, he spent 9 months in jail, after his release he had to resign from the prosecutor's office and leave the city; as an accomplice of the previous one, a traffic policeman was arrested; in the murder of a woman in the recreation area of the Smolensk Aviation Plant, the authorities accused a local guard who had previously been convicted of collaborationism during the Second World War, who, under the pressure of investigators, incriminated himself; and the final being a person caught for stealing, and under the threat of execution, was forced to confess to killing his wife and sentenced to 9 years imprisonment.
+Four innocent people were arrested for Storozhenko's crimes: the first was an employee of the prosecutor's office, and before his innocence was proven he spent 9 months in jail.
+After his release, he had to resign from the prosecutor's office and leave the city.
+The second, a traffic policeman, was arrested as an accomplice of the first.
+In the murder investigation of a woman in the recreation area of the Smolensk Aviation Plant, the authorities also accused a local guard who had previously been convicted of collaborationism during the Second World War and, under the pressure of investigators, had incriminated himself.
+Finally, authorities arrested a person for stealing who, under the threat of execution, was forced to confess to killing his wife and sentenced to 9 years imprisonment.